JavaGT/wearetheuniversity.org/source/blog/2024/08/30/University of Auckland academics in ‘unprecedented’ revolt over controversial course shake-up.md

 It’d also been suggested the review was partly driven by a need to slash specialist teaching at undergraduate and postgraduate levels – which often came with small course sizes – to make space for generalist teaching at levels of more than 100 students.

-“We think that moving with such speed could lead to unintended negative consequences for accredited degrees and the quality of education we deliver,” the notes said.
+“We think that **moving with such speed could lead to unintended negative consequences for accredited degrees and the quality of education we deliver**,” the notes said.

 “Pausing the process needs to happen to allow time for faculty to properly consider the best course of action, given that our primary pedagogic responsibility remains to the students we are tasked with teaching in our areas of disciplinary expertise.”

-One professor told the Herald that while the vote didn’t compel the university’s council to hit pause, it was nonetheless a rare and significant step.
+One professor told the Herald that while **the vote didn’t compel the university’s council to hit pause, it was nonetheless a rare and significant step**.

 “I can’t think of any precedent for this in any New Zealand university and it sends a strong message to council that this process has gone off the rails.”

-Another said the vote highlighted the scale of the current disconnect between the university’s academics and administration.
+Another said **the vote highlighted the scale of the current disconnect between the university’s academics and administration**.

-“It was really quite a remarkable event: there was huge attendance, with no seats left in the room, and right in the middle of mid-term break.”
+“It was really quite a remarkable event: **there was huge attendance, with no seats left in the room, and right in the middle of mid-term break.**”

-The academic said some faculty members had even raised the notion of a vote of no confidence in the university’s leadership, but expected the issues could be resolved before that happened.
+The academic said some **faculty members had even raised the notion of a vote of no confidence in the university’s leadership**, but expected the issues could be resolved before that happened.

 “I think if it’s not addressed in some sensical way, with a decent amount of communication and discussion, then this could escalate further.”